← Back to 後漢書

 []耀 耀

 Zi Taishu of Zheng explains that penal awe mimics Heaven’s thunderbolt slaughter.
 Du Yu: lightning-flash is Heaven’s majesty.
-So sages fashioned prisons in imitation.
-Song Zihan adds that armies exist to awe rebellion and clarify kingly virtue.
+So sages fashioned prisons in imitation."
+Further, Song Zihan said: "The establishment of arms is long-standing—it is by this that irregular conduct is awed and civil virtue displayed.
 Sages rise and miscreants fall through them: war governs every turn from light to dark."

 22